Strategy Guide

 • • If a region’s legal cells all share one row or column, that line is reserved for that region.

-• • When you’re stuck, ask “what if I placed a queen here?” and look for a region that would die.
+• • When you’re stuck, ask “what if I placed a queen here?” and look for a region with no legal cells left.

 Jump to a technique